gininterspace/gintts/README.md

 # Introduction:
-A simple python application use to text-to-speech using openai API.
+A simple Python application that converts text to speech using the OpenAI API.

 ## Contents